 Easter is just around the corner, and if you’re fortunate to be celebrating this year with a new family member, you’re probably trying to think of ways to make the holiday special.
-We’ve rounded up a list of ideas for activities and traditions and gifts you can choose from to ensure your whole family has a “Hoppy Easter”, and that it’s especially memorable for your sweet little bundle.
-We also offer our 2022 Easter Gift Guide if you’re in the market to purchase something special!
+We’ve rounded up a list of ideas of activities, traditions, and gifts you can choose from to ensure that your whole family has a “Hoppy Easter” and that it’s especially memorable for your sweet little bundle.
+Check out our Easter Gift Guide, too!

 1. Get dressed up.

 Little girls in frilly dresses and bows, and boys in collared shirts and suspenders… not much is sweeter, and Easter is the perfect time to go all out on the outfits.
 Whether you’re planning to attend an Easter church service or brunch with family (or both!) you’ll want to take advantage of the opportunity to get dressed up.
 Don’t forget to snap a photo (or a hundred) as these will be memories you’ll want to treasure forever.

 Baby’s first Easter is a great opportunity to start a new family tradition that you can continue for years to come.
 Go see the Easter bunny, watch a local Easter parade, get together with family and have brunch, go to church, dye eggs, do an egg hunt in the backyard…the possibilities are endless.
 The important thing is that it’s an activity you do together as a family that will create happy memories for years to come.

 3. Gift a custom present.